So, you’ve got the dreaded school supply list in hand and you’re ready to dive into the world of pencils, binders, and backpacks.

 A few brands to check out for less-toxic and more eco-friendly tissues include Who Gives A Crap (their boxes look cute in the classroom, too!), Public Goods, and Bumboo (which is based in the UK).

-For wipes, hand sanitizer, and other disinfection products, try to find ones that use alcohol as their active ingredient as opposed to bleach/chlorine or quats.
+For wipes, hand sanitizer, and other disinfection products, try to find ones that use alcohol as their active ingredient as opposed to quats.
 You can read more about the ingredients to watch out for (and which brands we recommend) right here.

 And for all-purpose cleaning products, check out this article.